mcneel/developer.rhino3d.com/content/en/guides/grasshopper/gh-algorithms-and-data-structures/advanced-data-structures/index.md

 We explained the <b>Long</b>, <b>Short</b> and <b>Cross</b> matching with lists.
 Trees follow similar conventions to expand the shorter branches by repeating the last element to match.
 If one tree has fewer branches, the last branch is repeated.
 The following illustrates common tree matching cases.

 ### 3.3.1 Item-to-tree matching
 When matching an item to a tree, a matching tree structure is created and the item is repeated.
-For example when adding a single number to a tree of numbers, the single number is added to every item in the tree and the result is a tree with matching strucuture to the input tree.
+For example when adding a single number to a tree of numbers, the single number is added to every item in the tree and the result is a tree with matching structure to the input tree.
 <img src="ads-216.png">

 ### 3.3.2 Short-list-to-tree matching